xuefei-wang/agent-super-opt/README.md

 # Start the Docker container.
 This will output the container ID.
 docker run -d -p 8888:8888 sciseek

-# Open an interative terminal sesison inside your running Docker container.
+# Open an interactive terminal session inside your running Docker container.
 docker exec -it <container_id> /bin/bash

 # To run the Jupyter server, copy the link from the output into your web browser.